abelgonzalez/Skull-Survival/README.md

 ## 👉 Additional information
 * Demo using Kinect https://youtu.be/oy5ZzX8Q-h4
 * Demo without Kinect https://youtu.be/g1KMN11Wa1o
-* Brief Game outline and User Manual is avaliable in [Doc](https://github.com/abelgonzalez/Skull-Survival/tree/main/Doc) folder (in portuguese).
+* Brief Game outline and User Manual is available in [Doc](https://github.com/abelgonzalez/Skull-Survival/tree/main/Doc) folder (in Portuguese).
-* In case of sensitive bugs like security vulnerabilities, don't hesitate to get in touch with abelgodev@gmail.com directly instead of using issue tracker.
+* In case of sensitive bugs like security vulnerabilities, don't hesitate to contact me at abelgodev@gmail.com instead of using the issue tracker.
 I value your effort to improve the security and privacy of this project!

 ---
 ## 📝 License